PTRIGGS1775/HackingNotes/PNPT_Notes/1_Reconnaissance.md

 ## Physical Location OSINT
 - Google satellite view to identify information about your location.
 - If you need to figure something like this out: https://somerandomstuff1.wordpress.com/2019/02/08/geoguessr-the-top-tips-tricks-and-techniques/
+- [wiglenet](https://wigle.net) used to find wifi information around a map.

+## Website OSINT
+- [builtwith](https://builtwith.com) to find out information about what the website is running.
+- [centralops](https://centralops.net) to find out information about who bought the website
+- [urlscan](https://urlscan.io) to view the behavior and content of a website without viewing it directly.
+- [crt.sh](https://crt.sh) to find other websites and subdomains a website might have.
+- [hunchly](https://hunch.ly) A google chrome extension that really just lets you organized captured PAI.